Humanoid Control Component

-Headsets like HTC Vive, Gear VR and Oculus Rift are only supported when Virtual Reality Supported is selected in the Player Settings-Other Settings (until Unity 2017.1) or Player Settings-XR Settings (Unity 2017.2 and higher).
-If Virtual Reality Supported is deselected, a message will appear in the top of the script to remind you that the option is switched off.
+In Unity 2019.4 and older, Virtual Reality Supported should be enabled in the Player Settings-XR Settings.
+If Virtual Reality Supported is deselected, a message will appear in the top of the script to remind you that the virtual reality is switched off.

 Targets are used to move the body.
 The control of an avatar is split into six body parts: head, 2 arms, torso and 2 legs.
 Each body part is controlled by a target: Head, Left/Right Hand, Hips and Left/Right Foot.
 Targets are not shown in the hierarchy by default but can be made visible by clicking on the Show button for that target.